Ala Moana Center: Initial development and design

 The Ala Moana Center was developed and designed by Don Graham.
 Critics viewed Graham's unusual design, which oriented the mall away from the Pacific Ocean and included two levels for retail and parking, as a potential failure.
-However, the Ala Moana Center proved a success after its opening, and helped refocus the retail center of Oahu away from Downtown Honolulu.
+However, the Ala Moana Center proved a success after its opening, and helped refocus the retail center of Oʻahu away from Downtown Honolulu.
 Graham worked as the center's first general manager after its opening.

 Opening

 When it opened in 1959, Ala Moana Center became the largest shopping mall in the United States.
 Brookfield Properties of Chicago currently owns and operates Ala Moana Center.
 Although later retail developments across the nation have overshadowed it over the years, Brookfield markets and lists Ala Moana Center as the world's largest open-air mall with a total retail space of 2270186 sqft.
 Its original tenants included Sears, Roebuck and Company, F. W. Woolworth Company, Foodland, Longs Drugs, and Shirokiya, among other local shops.
-Ala Moana Center's second-phase expansion included the 1961 addition of the Ala Moana Office Building (including La Ronde, the first revolving restaurant in the United States), the 1966 addition of JCPenney and Liberty House in a new Diamond Head wing.
-In 1982, Ala Moana Center was purchased by a partnership of Japanese corporation, Daiei, and an insurance company.
+Ala Moana Center's second-phase expansion included the 1961 addition of the Ala Moana Office Building (including La Ronde, the first revolving restaurant in the United States), and the 1966 addition of JCPenney and Liberty House in a new Diamond Head wing.
+In 1982, Ala Moana Center was purchased by a partnership of Japanese corporation Daiei and an insurance company.
 In 1995, Daiei became the sole owner.
-Once a management vendor for Daiei, General Growth Properties purchased Ala Moana Center in 1999.
+Once a management vendor for Daiei, General Growth Properties purchased Ala Moana Center in 1999 after Daiei filed for Chapter 11 Bankruptcy.

 Success and expansion

 The Makai Market food court was built in 1987.
 A 1999 expansion added the Makai wing, with Neiman Marcus as a new anchor.
 A shopping complex and parking spaces were demolished just north of the mall in 2006 to make way for the Mauka wing, which was completed on March 7, 2008, and was anchored by Nordstrom.

-In a June 26, 2009, report from U.S. News & World Report, Ala Moana was ranked as the second most profitable mall in America based on sales per square footage, and also had one of the highest occupancy rates, at 95%.
+In a June 26, 2009 report from U.S. News & World Report, Ala Moana was ranked as the second most profitable mall in America based on sales per square footage, and also had one of the highest occupancy rates, at 95%.
 The report described the flourishing mall as a gold mine, with annual sales of more than $1 billion.